mmeuser/wkhtmltopdf-amd64-win/README.md

 This package can be found on [Packagist](http://packagist.org) and installed with [Composer](https://getcomposer.org/).

-Require the package for _i386_ with:

-    php composer.phar require mmeuser/wkhtmltopdf-i386-win "0.12.2.1"

 And for _amd64_ with:

     php composer.phar require mmeuser/wkhtmltopdf-amd64-win "0.12.2.1"